 My first stop at most parties is the appetizer table.
 Ninety percent of the time, the same dishes appear and most of them are not part of the Mediterranean Diet: crackers with 3 different types of cheese; chips with dip; a vegetable platter; kielbasa with mustard; deviled eggs; and of course shrimp cocktail.
 I used to love shrimp with tangy cocktail sauce, but I have had so much of it over the years that it’s lost it’s appeal.
-Luckily for us, Koula Barydakis has given us a traditional Greek shrimp recipe that makes me love shrimp again!
+Luckily for us, Koula Barydakis has given us a traditional Greek shrimp recipe that made me love shrimp again!
 This recipe works as both an appetizer or as the main dish.
 When I have it for dinner I pair it with greens (horta) and potatoes and white wine.
 I think you will find this to be an amazing new way to cook shrimp that will add new flavor to both your parties and dinners.

-Shrimp with Feta and Tomatoes (Island of Crete – Greece)
+Shrimp with Feta and Tomatoes (Crete)

 - Prep Time